small-hack/bitwarden-eso-provider/README.md

 ```

 # Example ExternalSecret
-By default we will create two `ClusterSecretStores` for you that can then be accessed when you create a secret like [this](./examples/example-secret.yaml), but also printed below here:
+By default we will create three `ClusterSecretStores` for you (logins, fields & notes) that can then be accessed when you create a secret like [this](./examples/example-secret.yaml), but also printed below here:

 ```yaml
 ---